LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/conditionals.rst

          Greetings cadet.
          Greetings normie.

-.. ans:  Greetings normie.
+   #.
+The program doesn't work as written.

-         Are you an alien?
+.. ans:  The program doesn't work as written.